doncandela/mgah/mgah.md

                                  # can be edited without re-installing
     ```

-  - If a **virtual environment** has been created and activated by **venv** or by **conda**, pip will install Python packages “in that environment”, i.e. they will only be visible and importable when that environment is activated.
+  - If a **virtual environment** has been created and activated by **venv** or by **Conda**, pip will install Python packages “in that environment”, i.e. they will only be visible and importable when that environment is activated.

   - You often see `python -m pip install package` used rather than the simpler commands listed above.
 I haven’t found this necessary when using pip inside a virtual environment; a discussion is [here](https://snarky.ca/why-you-should-use-python-m-pip/).

 - [**Conda**](https://anaconda.org/anaconda/conda) combines and extends the package-management functions of **pip** and the environment-management functions of **venv**.
 Conda can install packages and libraries for any language, not just Python, which means Conda can install Python itself.

   - **Anaconda** and **Miniconda** are **distributions** of packages (many, and not so many respectively).

   - It seems preferable to use Conda to install packages when they are available as Conda packages, but many packages (and more recent versions of packages) are not available as Conda packages and can only be installed using pip.

-Here is an [article on using Conda and pip together](https://www.anaconda.com/blog/using-pip-in-a-conda-environment); it says **pip should be used *after* Conda**.
+    - Here is an [article on using Conda and pip together](https://www.anaconda.com/blog/using-pip-in-a-conda-environment); it says **pip should be used *after* Conda**.
+    - When using pip and Conda together, **the Conda environment should be created including Python** as in all the examples in this document.
+Then, if pip is used in this environment it will install things in this environment.
+If the Conda environment does not include Python, pip will try to modify the global environment which is usually not what is wanted (and is not allowed on an HPC cluster like Unity).

   - Some Conda commands:

     ```
     $ conda update conda                  # good to do this before other conda commands
+    $ conda search openmpi                # search for openmpi packages in default channels
+    $ conda search -c conda-forge openmpi # search in channel conda-forge
     $ conda create -n p39 python=3.9.12   # create environment p39 with specific Python version
     $ conda activate p39                  # activate environment p39, will change prompt
     (p39)$ conda install matplotlib numba numpy pyyaml scipy  # install packages to current
                                                               # environment p39
     (p39)$ conda install spyder=5.2.2 # install Spyder IDE to this evironment (p39)$ conda install -c conda-forge quaternion            # install a package from the
                                                               # Conda-Forge repository
-    (p39)$ conda search packagename     # search for available packages with specified name
     $ conda env list                    # list all defined environments
     $ conda create -n enew –clone eold  # create environment enew by cloning existing eold
     $ conda env remove -n p39           # get rid of environment p39